 Losses Paid in Reporting Year – Total sum of losses paid during the reporting year.
 Direct losses paid should include losses paid less salvage & subrogation, not including case loss reserves or unpaid claim amounts.
 Losses are not developed or adjusted for trend and exclude loss adjustment expenses.

-Count of Paid Claims for Fire and Removal and Fire caused by Lightning in Reporting Year – Total number of claims closed with payment for fire and removal and fire caused by lightning where the claim was closed during the reporting year regardless of the date of loss of when the claim was reported.
+Count of Paid Claims for Fire, Not Including Wildfire, in Reporting Year – Total number of claims closed with payment for fire where the claim was closed during the reporting year regardless of the date of loss of when the claim was reported.
+Do not include claims for wildfire.

-Losses Paid for Fire and Removal and Fire caused by Lightning in Reporting Year - Total sum of losses paid during the reporting year for fire and removal and fire caused by lightning.
+Losses Paid for Fire, Not Including Wildfire, in Reporting Year - Total sum of losses paid during the reporting year for fire losses.
+Do not include losses for wildfire.

 Count of Paid Claims for Wind and Hail in Reporting Year – Total number of claims closed with payment for wind and hail where the claim was closed during the reporting year regardless of the date of loss of when the claim was reported.